mathworks/adc-synchronized-with-pwm/README.md

 [^1]: Ricardo P. Aguilera et al. (2018).
 Digital Implementation of PI and Resonant Controller.
 In FREDE BLAABJERG(Eds.)
 CONTROL OF POWER ELECTRONIC CONVERTERS AND SYSTEMS volume1.
 Academic Press, pp.56-61
 [^2]: Dead-time  Voltage  Error Correction  with Parallel Disturbance Observers  for High  Performance  V/f  Control http://itohserver01.nagaokaut.ac.jp/itohlab/paper/2007/IAS2007/hoshino.pdf

-## EN Introduction
-This demo model shows how to control the current flowing in an inductor by changing the average voltage applied to the inductor by PWM.

-The current flowing in the inductor changes nonlinearly with PWM, and to control the current, it is necessary to obtain the average current in the PWM cycle.
-This model can be described in terms of two elements.

-### 1.ADC execution synchronized with PWM timer
-In order to obtain the average current, it is common to perform analog-to-digital conversion synchronized with a timer counter used to generate the pulse width.
-This Demo shows an example of performing AD conversion synchronized with a timer counter, i.e. PWM.

-This method of implementation is well known to engineers who control motors, battery current control, and grid-connected inverter control design.
-Although there are many books that describe this method[^1], there are few demonstration models that actually show how it works, so I believe that this is an effective demonstration model for proposing the method to customers.
-### 2.Assign Dead Time
-The model can also be given a DeadTime in the PWM generator.
-DeadTimes are inserted to avoid short-circuiting the device, but inserting DeadTimes introduces errors that can cause problems with convergence of the control response[^2].
-This model is also effective in such cases.

 # Required Toolboxes
 MATLAB&reg;/
 Simulink&reg;/